umogal/CustomerSentimentAnalyser/README.md

 **W.I.P : Expect Breaking Changes**

+**Looking for contributors!**

-> ℹ️ **License & Usage:** This project is licensed under the **AGPL-3.0**.
+>  **License & Usage:** This FOSS project is licensed under the **AGPL-3.0**.
 Free for personal and commercial use under the AGPL terms.
 Unauthorized reselling, relicensing, or white-labeling requires written permission.
 Contact me directly for licensing.
-Someone DMed me about a "repo thief" trying to pass this off as their own, frankly, I’m flattered.
+Someone DMed me about a "repo thief" trying to pass this off as their own, frankly, I’m flattered. - @umogal